spotinst/ocean-spark-airflow-provider/README.md

 ## Compatibility

-`ocean-spark-airflow-provider` is compatible with both airflow 1 and airflow 2. it is detected as an airflow plugin by airlfow 1 and up, and as a provider by airflow 2.
+`ocean-spark-airflow-provider` is compatible with both airflow 1 and airflow 2. it is detected as an airflow plugin by airflow 1 and up, and as a provider by airflow 2.